 The bimodal distribution for lawyer salaries has been well documented.
-If you pick a random newly minted lawyer, there’s a high chance that her salary could be $80,000 or $190,000.
+If you pick a random newly minted attorney, there’s a high chance that her salary could be $80,000 or $190,000.
 But she probably won’t earn $126,930 which is the average earnings for lawyers according to the Bureau of Labor Statistics (BLS).

 This fact has huge implications for the repayment of law school student loans.
 If you choose the appropriate repayment strategy, it could mean the difference between having careers options and not.

-Most lawyers make mistakes when they pay back JD student loans, and these mistakes are typically in the five figures unless the attorney works in public interest law and the Public Service Loan Forgiveness (PSLF) is involved.
+Most young lawyers make mistakes when they pay back JD student loans.
+And these mistakes are typically in the five figures unless the attorney works in public interest law and the Public Service Loan Forgiveness program is involved.
 In that case, mistakes can run into the six figures.

 We’ll focus this article on how to pay off law school debt in a hurry while working in the private sector.

 The first step is to consolidate all your federal student loans during your grace period.
-Immediately call the Direct Consolidation folks at the Department of Education a couple weeks after law school graduation.
+Immediately call the Direct Consolidation Loan folks at the Department of Education a couple weeks after law school graduation.
 You can find the latest number by searching the Dept of Ed website for this phone number.
-I found this after 1 min of google searching:
+I found this after one minute of google searching:

 When you consolidate, you’ll want to immediately process it so that the payments start in two months instead of the customary six.
-If you process the consolidation immediately following graduation, you’ll be able to comfortably say your income is 0, citing the prior year’s tax return while you were still in school.
+If you process the consolidation immediately following graduation, you’ll be able to comfortably say your income is $0 (by citing the prior year’s tax return from when you were still in school).
 Worst case scenario, you might need to claim a bit of summer intern compensation.

 Not many people understand the intricacies of how the REPAYE plan works when managing your law school debt.
 On your entire loan balance, you’ll receive a subsidy of 50% of the interest you’re not required to pay on the REPAYE plan.